algosup/2024-2025-project-3-quickest-path-team-4/qualityAssurance/testPlan.md

 A sample dataset[^16] serves as a small graph with clearly defined edges and travel times.
 - Shortest path accuracy.
-	- Easily trace individual routes and confirm whether the algorithm identifies the quickest path within the required 10% approximation threshold.
+	- Easily trace individual routes and confirm whether the algorithm identifies the quickest path.
-- Connectivity verification
+- Connectivity verification.
 	- Visualise the entire graph to ensure proper connectivity and spot potential cycles[^17].
-- Input/output validation
+- Input/output validation.
 	- Keep file parsing straightforward and confirm the adjacency list.
 	- Confirm it generates the expected output formats (JSON and XML).